You may think there are numerous benefits to being retired, and you’d be right.

 Retirement may come early if you are fortunate, but sooner or later you will reach State Pension age and be entitled to draw your pension.
 How much you get will depend on how much you have paid in National Insurance contributions over the course of your working life.

-From 2016, when the new flat-rate pension was introduced, you will need at least 10 qualifying years of contributions to get any of the new state pension and 35 years of contributions to receive the full amount.
+From the time the latest flat-rate pension was introduced back in 2016, you will need at least 10 qualifying years of contributions to get any of the new state pension, and 35 years of contributions to receive the full amount.

 What is Pension Credit?